wristtattoo/jekyll-klise/_posts/2021-03-11-issue-253-12-march-2021-accessibility-pantone-and-programming-fonts.md

 that helps you create amazing products easier, and faster."}{:alt="Cabana is a Design System for Figma that helps you create amazing products easier, and faster."}{:target="_blank"}

-[Pentagram's identity for gaming brand Nuverse reflects 'excitement and escapism'](https://www.creativeboom.com/inspiration/nuverse-pentagram/){:title="Pentagram's identity for gaming brand Nuverse reflects 'excitement and escapism'"}{:alt="Pentagram's identity for gaming brand Nuverse reflects 'excitement and escapism'"}{:target="_blank"} via creativeboom
+[Pentagram's identity for gaming brand Nuverse reflects 'excitement and escapism'](https://www.creativeboom.com/inspiration/nuverse-pentagram/){:title="Pentagram's identity for gaming brand Nuverse reflects 'excitement and escapism'"}{:alt="Pentagram's identity for gaming brand Nuverse reflects 'excitement and escapism'"}{:target="_blank"}